SharifdotG/dotG-s-Custom-VSCode-Setup/README.md

 # DotG's Custom VSCode Setup 🚀

 Welcome to my curated repository of VSCode configurations and customizations.
-Inside, you'll find a comprehensive guide to setting up your VSCode environment, along with recommended extensions, tailored settings, and custom CSS/JS modifications. 😎
+Inside, you'll find a comprehensive guide [INCOMING VERY SOON!] to setting up your VSCode for customization, along with recommended extensions, tailored settings, and custom CSS/JS modifications. 😎

 ## What's Inside 🔍